ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

-In cases, where a parameter block is the Cartesian product of a number of manifolds and you have the local parameterization of the individual manifolds available, :class:`ProductParameterization` can be used to construct a local parameterization of the cartesian product.
+In cases, where a parameter block is the Cartesian product of a number of manifolds and you have the local parameterization of the individual manifolds available, :class:`ProductParameterization` can be used to construct a local parameterization of the Cartesian product.
 For the case of the rigid transformation, where say you have a parameter block of size 7, where the first four entries represent the rotation as a quaternion, a local parameterization can be constructed as